dogsheep/dogsheep-beta/README.md

 The `display_sql` query will be executed for every search result, passing the key value from the `search_index` table as the `:key` parameter.

 This performs well because [many small queries are efficient in SQLite](https://www.sqlite.org/np1queryprob.html).

+If an error occurs while rendering one of your templates the search results page will return a 500 error.
+You can use the `template_debug` configuration setting described above to instead output debugging information for the search results item that experienced the error.

 ## Displaying maps